kubeshop/testkube/docs/docs/1-installing.md

 Please notice that since we've just installed MongoDB with `testkube-mongodb` helm release name, it'll allow us to not reconfigure Testkube API MongoDB connection URI.
 If you've installed with a different name/namespace, please adjust `--set testkube-api.mongodb.dsn: "mongodb://testkube-mongodb:27017"` to your MongoDB service.

-## Installation with S3 storage and IAM authentication
+## Installation with S3 Storage and IAM Authentication

-In order to use S3 as a storage the steps are as follow:
+To use S3 as storage, the steps are as follows:

-1. Create a ServiceAccount with the ARN specified e.g.
+1. Create a ServiceAccount with the ARN specified. e.g.

 ```yaml